wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Misc improvements and fixes

 = 1.7 =
-* New: Batch Packing Slips Printing
+* New: Batch Invoice / Packing Slips Printing
 * New: All popup windows are now collapsible and have better shadow effect ;-)
 * Fixed: Grid jumped to first page on saving records
 * Fixed: Product search not showing any results in certain cases